christosgalano/christosgalano.github.io/_drafts/the-change-paradox.md

 Progress isn't about speed or spontaneity.
 It's about deliberate choice.
 True progress requires thoughtful experimentation balanced with operational stability.
 It's not a reckless leap forward, but a measured step with purpose.

 This means creating room for exploration without risking what works.
-New ideas are tested with clear intent: small trials, controlled experiments, and focused iterations before they become large-scale commitments.
+New ideas get tested with clear intent, in trials small enough to fail cheaply, before anyone commits to them at scale.
 The goal isn't perfection but steady refinement.

 The most successful organizations make deliberate progress a habit.
 They encourage teams to challenge assumptions and question defaults.
 When a customer service rep spots a process bottleneck or a developer flags technical debt, leadership listens.
 These signals aren't disruptions; they're opportunities.